Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 ***

-### Issue T156450 - QuizGame Special:QuestionGameHome should order headings correctly for semantics and accessibility
+### Correcting HTML heading structure in QuizGame to address accessibility and sematic concerns

 #### Contributors:
 * Jaziel Pauda